Somewhere between the borders of Poland and Hungary lies a country that few from my part of the world ( Asia) have visited – Slovakia.

 Thinking about: Going for Proper Horse Riding Classes for future!!;D

-Here concludes my lovely half day in the lovely Slovak Paradise.
+Here concludes my lovely half day in the lovely Slovak Paradise where Lisa and I wished we had more time than that.
 Where have you been to find your little paradise on earth?

 For more information about Kosice Region or Slovak Paradise National Park, click here.